 Like other professions, there is a hierarchy to the degree of knowledge and skill – and it looks like a pyramid.
 At its base, you can fit in thousands of Filipino content writers.
-These are the people you can hire to write generic materials that search engines ignore.
+You can hire these people to write generic materials that search engines ignore.

-The higher the elevation, the more talented the writers, but the fewer of them available.
+The higher the elevation, the more talented the writers, but fewer are available.
 At the highest peak, that is where you find exceptional writers.
 They are not only excellent at writing but also experts in specific industries.

 The solution to job-hopping problems hounding many clients is, in principle, easy.
-Give them what they need to receive what you want, and more.
-Filipino people, by and large, tend to do more without being asked – if you can cultivate such type of relationship.
+Give them what they need to receive, and more.
+Filipinos, by and large, tend to do more without being asked – if you can cultivate such a type of relationship.